ESIPFed/gsoc/README.md

 *ESIP <a href="http://esipfed.org/partners"> Member Organizations</a> will add their ideas over the next month.

 # Application
-See our [Application Template] here.
+See our <a href="https://github.com/ESIPFed/GSoC/wiki/Application-Template"> here</a>.

 # Questions?